rutopio/Glyphs-Plugins-and-Scripts/Plugin-ShowNodeCount/README.md

 - `jf Layer for Count` (*required*)：The layer/master names, separated by a semicolon.
   - E.g., `Regular; Medium; Bold`.
+  - Use `::` operator to connect parent layer name and child layer name to specific layer if there has the same name.
+    - E.g., `Light::Ref;Bold::Ref`.
+  - If you have interpolate sublayer, concat the master name and interpolate sublayer name with a blank.
+Noticed that Glyphs using `‹` rather than using `<`.
+    - E.g., `Light [500‹wg];Bold [500‹wg] `
 - `jf Layer for Count Setting` (*optional*)：Display setting.
   - Default: `20;/;True;✅;❌`, separated by a semicolon.
   - val 1: Font size